social issues, lifestyle and epilepsy

 You may choose to wear an alarm to alert someone if you have a seizure.

 Getting the best seizure control possible is often the best way of reducing risks relating to epilepsy and seizures.

 Living a fuller life

-'Living a fuller life’ might feel elusive and impossible to you right now.
-But trying to find ways of making epilepsy just part of your life might help you to get the most out of going to university.
+Trying to find ways of making epilepsy just part of your life might help you to get the most out of going to university.

 The key to achieving a fuller life might be to take care of yourself, take control of your epilepsy, plan ahead and make the most of what help and support are available to you.